 There's nothing like a brush with mortality to force you to think about more than the everyday worries of life.

-I guess what got me thinking was the news that British Prime Minister Tony Blair was checking himself into a hospital to deal with an irregular heartbeat.
-The news comes only weeks after Bill Clinton checked himself into a hospital with a clogged ticker.
+I guess what got me thinking was the news that British Prime Minister Tony Blair (search) was checking himself into a hospital to deal with an irregular heartbeat.
+The news comes only weeks after Bill Clinton (search) checked himself into a hospital with a clogged ticker.

 Suddenly political battles don't seem so pressing, protesters don't seem so annoying, and turf fights don't seem so all-consuming.
 Not when you're looking at your life in the mirror and wondering whether there'll be a reflection much longer "in" the mirror.